 “Control” means direct or indirect ownership of more than 50% of the voting power or equity in an entity.

-“Credential Compromise” means an unauthorized access, disclosure or use of your Stripe Account credentials, which includes Stripe API keys.
+“Credential Compromise” means an unauthorised access, disclosure or use of your Stripe Account credentials, which includes Stripe API keys.

 “Custom Account” means a Connected Account enrolled as a Custom account, as described in the Documentation.

 “Customer” means an entity or individual who owes payment to you in exchange for you providing goods or services (including charitable services).

 “Data Processing Agreement” means the data processing agreement located at www.stripe.com/legal/dpa.